 Comparing In The Canal (ITC), Behind The Ear (BTE), and In The Ear (ITE) Models

-The ITC style can include features that do not fit on its smaller counterparts, such as a telecoil or dual microphones.
-All three styles are more susceptible to getting clogged with earwax, as they sit further down in the ear than the BTE or ITE models.
-However, in-canal hearing aids are much less likely to pick up pesky wind noises, since they are deeper in the ear.
+The ITC style can incorporate features that its smaller counterparts cannot accommodate, such as a telecoil or dual microphones.
+All three styles are more prone to earwax blockage as they sit deeper in the ear compared to the BTE or ITE models.
+However, in-canal hearing aids are highly effective in reducing wind noise due to their deeper placement in the ear.

 What to Look for in Hearing Aids

-It’s important to take your time – ideally, you’ll find a hearing aid that is a custom fit to your own unique needs.
-Working with experts, who understand which questions to ask and how to weigh different hearing aid products against each other, can be helpful.
-The best experts are the ones who will take the time to really listen to your needs before making a recommendation.
+The best way to determine which hearing aid is the best model for your hearing and lifestyle is to speak with your audiologist and with a knowledgeable hearing aid representative (you can send Audicus your audiogram for a free consultation).
+Taking your time is important.
+Ideally, you will find a hearing aid that custom fits your unique needs.
+Working with experts who understand which questions to ask and how to weigh different hearing aid products can be helpful.
+The best experts are the ones who take the time to really listen to your needs before making a recommendation.

 Finding the Best Hearing Aids: Comparing Product Types, Styles, and Brands Against Your Needs